 At Korshak & Associates, P.A., our estate planning attorneys have spent years helping central Florida families plan for their futures.
-We have extensive experience in powers of attorney matters and can help you determine the right representatives to carry out your wishes.
-To schedule a no-risk consultation, please contact our firm today at 888-681-4389 .
+We have extensive experience in power of attorney matters and can help you determine the right representatives to carry out your wishes.
+To schedule a no-risk consultation, please contact our firm today at 888-681-4389.

-When you meet with one of our attorneys, we will discuss the two options you have for designating power of attorney:
+When you meet with one of our attorneys, they will discuss the two options you have for designating power of attorney:

 In many cases, only one family member or personal representative will be designated for both medical and financial decisions.
-However, numerous individuals find they are more comfortable having two separate representatives.
-When you meet with our law firm, we will help you determine the best option for you.
+However, numerous individuals find that they are more comfortable having two separate representatives.
+When you meet with us, we will help you determine the best option for you.